Need help? Make a Call

 Works on any device

-DIY Vehicle Sweep FAQs
+DIY Vehicle GPS Sweep FAQs

 Yes.
 This guide walks you step by step through the exact inspection process professionals use to locate GPS trackers on vehicles — without needing special equipment.
 It covers where trackers are most commonly hidden, what to look for, and how to perform a complete sweep so nothing is missed.